cstubben/ENAbrowseR/README.md

 install_github("cstubben/ENAbrowseR")
 ```

-###Usage
+###Find datasets

-The `ena_taxonomy` function returns the [taxonomy portal table](http://www.ebi.ac.uk/ena/browse/taxon-portal-rest) and accepts either a taxonomy ID or name as input.
+`ena_taxonomy` returns the number of records and size of each sequence database (total bases) on the ENA [taxonomy page](http://www.ebi.ac.uk/ena/browse/taxon-portal-rest).
+The function includes direct hits to the taxa (*Yersinia pestis*) and hits to all descendants (all strains of *Yersinia pestis*) and accepts either a taxonomy ID or name as input.

 ```
 ena_taxonomy("Yersinia pestis")
 Yersinia pestis, Taxid:632

                   direct   size subtree subsize
 analysis               0      -       0       -